Global Fields as Blocks within Modular Blocks

 Use Global Fields as Blocks of Modular Blocks

-- Click on the Modular Blocks field option or drag and drop the field from the Fields list displayed at the left-hand side.
+- Click on the “Insert a field” icon and select the Modular Blocks field from the Fields list displayed in the floating menu.

 Note: Developers can add up to 5 Modular Blocks fields in a content type.

-- Once added, click on the + New Block link and select Add Global Field.
+- Once added, click on the + New Block button and select Add Global Field.

 - From the Select Global Field dropdown, select Clothes Store.
 Provide a name of your choice for this block (e.g. Clothes), and click on Create.